huzeyann/MemoryEncodingModel/README.md

 We explore a new class of brain encoding model by adding memory-related information as input.
 We found the non-visual brain is largely predictable using previously seen images.
 Our Memory Encoding Model (**Mem**) won the Algonauts 2023 visual brain competition even without model ensemble (single model score **66.8**, ensemble score **70.8**).
 Our ensemble model without memory input (**61.4**) can also stand a 3rd place.

-> single model checkpoint will be released in the future

 This repository contains:

 * 😎 simple PyTorch [implementation](src/models.py) of **Mem**